Switching from ChatGPT to Claude

 TL;DR

-- Claude's usage limits (roughly 45 messages per 5-hour window) are tighter than ChatGPT's 160 messages per 3 hours
+- Claude Pro's usage limits (~45 messages per 5-hour window) are tighter than ChatGPT Plus's 160 messages per 3 hours

 Why People Are Switching

-Claude Pro also includes Claude Code, a terminal-based coding agent that handles multi-file edits, bug fixes, and codebase analysis.
-ChatGPT's Codex agent covers similar ground, but Claude Code has become a favorite among developers for its autonomous multi-step capabilities.
+Claude also writes better long-form content.
+Reports, document drafts, and multi-step analysis hold together more consistently across a lengthy conversation.
+Claude Pro includes Claude Code, a terminal-based coding agent that handles multi-file edits and bug fixes.
+ChatGPT's Codex covers similar ground, but Claude Code has become a default for developers who run complex autonomous tasks.

 Feature Comparison